 The second member of The Gas Pump Jockeys to score gold record recognition is bassist Dean Kastran.
 Actually, his band of the day, The Ohio Express, had not one, but two gold records for their mega-international hit song called "Yummy, Yummy, Yummy", which sold over three million units.
 Their follow-up hit, "Chewy, Chewy" sold well over a million records.
 Dean Kastran is the real deal as he is a professional talent on his bass and as a vocalist.

 Mark Smith – Check your tires, Look under the hood, Clean the windshield – Sound Man Extraordinaire

 The stage members of The Gas Pump Jockeys will quickly and unanimously admit that the most important member of the organization is the sound man, and in this band that person is Mark Smith.
-Mark spins the correct dials and pushes the right buttons that balances the sound of the band, controls the volume and insures that those listening to The Gas Pump Jockeys has an enjoyable experience.
+Mark spins the correct dials and pushes the right buttons that balance the sound of the band, controls the volume, and ensures that those who listen to The Gas Pump Jockeys have an enjoyable experience.
 Without Mark Smith, The Gas Pump Jockeys would sound like every other self-service filling station musical group that hurts your ears and makes your eyes water.
-But thankfully he is with The Gas Pump Jockeys and his talents place them above all of the others.
+But thankfully, Mark Smith is with The Gas Pump Jockeys and his talents place them above all of the others.